7 Takeaways From President Trump's State Of The Union Address

 The president spent a good chunk of the speech on immigration.
 He argued in favor of a wall: "Simply put, walls work, and walls save lives."

-And he did not seem like someone ready to negotiate on a wall or border-security funding to avoid a shutdown.
+And he did not seem like someone ready to negotiate on a wall or border security funding to avoid a shutdown.

 "My administration has sent to Congress a common sense proposal to end the crisis on the Southern border," Trump said.
 "It includes humanitarian assistance, more law enforcement, drug detection at our ports, closing loopholes that enable child smuggling and plans for a new physical barrier or wall to secure the vast areas between our ports of entry.
 In the past, most of the people in this room voted for a wall, but the proper wall never got built.
 I will get it built."

 Trump also did not mention federal workers or the government shutdown in the speech.
-So it appears, unless something drastic changes, the country is headed for either another partial shutdown or the president declaring a national emergency.
+So it appears, unless something drastic changes, the country is headed for either another partial shutdown or the president will declare a national emergency.

 5. He's running; Trump's speech was aimed at creating a choice between himself and Democrats

-Note: A previous version of this story incorrectly said each of the past four presidents had lost the House at some point during their presidency.
-Each of the past three presidents had done so.